 Once, on being asked by the Pharisees when the kingdom of God would come, Jesus replied, “The coming of the kingdom of God is not something that can be observed, nor will people say, ‘Here it is,’ or ‘There it is,’ because the kingdom of God is in your midst.”—Luke 17:20-21

-When I was young I remember having a great fascination with how things worked.
+When I was young, I remember having a great fascination with how things worked.
 Because of this, I loved taking things apart and putting them back together.
-I remember dismantling radios, phones, bikes, televisions, and watches just to satisfy my curiosity.
+I remember dismantling radios, phones, bikes, televisions, and watches to satisfy my curiosity.
 Sometimes I could reassemble them and sometimes not so much.
-Even today I still have this deep longing to understand, and I do still take things apart from time to time.
+Even today, I still have this deep longing to understand, and I still take things apart from time to time.

 Just consider Jesus’ interaction with the Pharisees in this text.
 After years of religious training, they still do not understand the kingdom or that the King of the kingdom is standing right in front of them.
-They have been trained for most of their lives in the scriptures and the ways of God, yet they miss the fact that God is standing right in front of them.
+They have been trained for most of their lives in the scriptures and the ways of God, yet they miss knowing God personally.

 Today don't miss God.
-In fact, that is what this celebration of lent is about—it's about giving attention in this natural life to what Jesus did supernaturally for each and every one of us.
+In fact, that is what this celebration of lent is about—it's about giving attention in this natural life to what God did supernaturally for every one of us.

 Your Call To Act (C.T.A.) today is:

-- Identify: someone you need to pray for who struggles to know Christ.
+- Identify: someone you need to pray for who struggles to know God.

 - Pray: for 5-minutes that this person would know Christ.

-- Share: below, the person's first name you prayed for.
+- Share: below, the person's first name you are praying for.